fermyon/developer/content/spin/v2/key-value-store-tutorial.md

 {"foo": "bar"}
 ```

-Great!, the above command successfully returned our data as intended.
+Great!, The above command successfully returned our data as intended.

 Lastly, we show how to create a `DELETE` request that removes the data for this specific component altogether: